top of page

 The Tibetan Spaniel was firmly established as a breed around 1950-1960 by Lady Wakefield.

-The breed started firmly established in the 1950s when Lady and Lord Wakefield imported a Tibetan Spaniel bitch from western Tibet.
+The breed was firmly established in the 1950s when Lady and Lord Wakefield imported a Tibetan Spaniel bitch from western Tibet.

 They lived in India for a long time but decided to return to England.